 the big city

 Cities exert a special hold on the imagination.
 A writer can draw characters as larger than life and tie their fates to the vicissitudes of their setting.
-Paris, New York, Angeles: a place of liberation or torment.
+Paris, New York, Los Angeles: a place of liberation or torment.

 Shanghai is a place that is beyond easy definition, outside of anyone’s grasp.
-It is simultaneously local and foreign, poor and rich, strange and familiar, shin and dirty, nostalgic and futuristic.
+It is simultaneously local and foreign, poor and rich, strange and familiar, shiny and dirty, nostalgic and futuristic.
 One could say that of an place, of course, any modern city.

 And so we arrive in New York City, more particularly the borough of Queens and, to be very exact: